-Figure SA-02.37 WPD's average dividends earned and paid in RIIO-ED1
+Figure SA-04.38 WPD's average dividends earned and paid in RIIO-ED1 (to 2020/21, £million in nominal prices)

 6.5.
 It should be noted that Ofgem's RoRE measure only considers regulated returns and it is therefore more appropriate to compare RoRE returns to the regulated element of dividends WPD has paid.
-Figure SA02.37 presents RoRE returns and also shows the element of dividends not related to the regulatory business, as reported in WPD's RFPR, separately.
-Note that the presentation of dividends below also includes cash paid out of the WPD DNOs to finance interest and debt maturities for loans taken out elsewhere in the WPD group for use by WPD DNOs.
+Figure SA04.38 presents RoRE returns and also shows the element of dividends not related to the regulatory business, as reported in WPD's RFPR, separately.
+Note that the presentation of dividends above also includes cash paid out of the WPD DNOs to finance interest and debt maturities for loans taken out elsewhere in the WPD group for use by WPD DNOs.
 Similarly, cash paid down to WPD DNOs is netted off dividends.